tips raspberry pi beginner

 Debian, and so Raspberry Pi OS, tries to prevent the users from using the root account.

-If you have enough privileges (pi has), you can use sudo instead.
+If you have enough privileges (it’s the case with the first user), you can use sudo to get more permissions.

 Every command you add after the sudo prefix will run with root privileges.